Resident Evaluations and Mentorship

 Clinical Competency Committee

 The purpose of the Clinical Competency Committee is to monitor and evaluate the performance of each anesthesia resident at St. Elizabeth's Medical Center.
 The CCC utilizes a formal evaluation process that monitors the progress of each resident in the following categories used by the American Board of Anesthesiology (ABA) for defining competence in anesthesiology, including:

 Monthly and daily feedback are collated for the CCC to review each quarter.
 The committee then prepares a report for approval by all core teaching faculty in the department.
 Should a deficiency in resident performance occur, the committee will design a remediation plan to help the resident towards successful completion of the program.

 Once a year, residents are required to evaluate the staff and the residency program.
 This is done anonymously with a spirit of constructive criticism.

-The Program Evaluation Committee (PEC) is comprised of faculty leaders and residents and meets quarterly.
-This committee designs the curriculum for the for the residency and updates it regularly.
+The Program Evaluation Committee (PEC) is comprised of faculty leaders and residents and meets semi-annually.
+This committee designs the curriculum for the residency and updates it regularly.
 It also serves as a conduit for feedback from the residents to the department and residency leadership.